-Bitmovin provide a cloud-based API for encoding, analytics and HTML5 player for MPEG-DASH and HLS.
+Bitmovin provides a cloud-based API for encoding, analytics and HTML5 player for MPEG-DASH and HLS.
 The premise behind the encoding service is parallel chunk-based transcoding which can scale to meet your needs.

-The aim for this integration was to see if we could add Bitmovin encoding to a Vidispine MAM so the Vidispine MAM could use it as an external transcoder.
+This integration aimed to see if we could add Bitmovin encoding to a Vidispine MAM so the Vidispine MAM could use it as an external transcoder.

-For this integration we used a number of Amazon Web Services (AWS) services to integrate the Vidispine APIS with the Bitmovin encoding API, similar results can be achieved with different architectures. (see diagram below 'Integration Architecture')
+For this integration we used several Amazon Web Services (AWS) services to integrate the Vidispine APIS with the Bitmovin encoding API, similar results can be achieved with different architectures. (see diagram below 'Integration Architecture')

 This integration consists of 3 parts:

-- Setting up the AWS services, this consists of creating two S3 buckets, an SQS queue and a Lambda function.
+Setting up the AWS services consists of creating two S3 buckets, an SQS queue and a Lambda function.

-- Configuring the Bitmovin encoder.
-This entails configuring storages and creating encoding profiles.
+Configuring the Bitmovin encoder.
+This entails configuring storage and creating encoding profiles.

 Vidispine Integration with Bitmovin as an Extern Transcoder